komrad36/PrimeSieve/README.md

 # PrimeSieve
 Super fast, dynamically expanding prime sieve for fast primality queries, forward or backward iteration.

+Queries automatically grow the sieve as needed.

+Uses approximately `n/16` bytes of storage, where `n` is the largest value queried/grown to, so for example, a sieve grown to encompass all 32-bit integers (2^32) uses just 256 MB of storage (2^32 / 16 bytes).

+Computing up to 2^32 like this typically takes less than half a second.

 ### Examples of usage: ###

 - - - -

 Create a sieve but do not initialize.
-Queries automatically grow the sieve as needed.

 `PrimeSieve sieve;`